Is Virtual Reality software beneficial in the industrial sector?

 3 VR softwares uses:

 In an industrial way, the use of VR softwares requires three needs or aspects which are engineering, production and training.
-These three needs are covered by vr engineering, vr collaboration and vr training fields.
+These needs are covered by three fields, for which we explain in the 3 articles below, our vision of industrial processes or collaborative experiences between teams engineers, led by virtual reality technologies :

 From the engineering point of view, a VR product solution will allow the creation of an immersive environment to collaborate efficiently with colleagues or partners and experiences for all the conception process.
 It will be easy to discuss, annotate, design or comment the project directly with the client during its conception.